 Where’s Barron Trump?
-Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony Friday?
+Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony On Friday?

 — Nirvana68 (@scottsdalem) January 19, 2017

-According to the New York Post, President-elect Donald Trump confirmed shortly after the election that his 10-year-old son Barron and his wife, Melania Trump would continue to live at their Trump Tower residence in New York City after he is officially sworn in as President.
+According to the New York Post, President-elect Donald Trump confirmed shortly after the election that Barron and his wife would continue to live at their Trump Tower residence in New York City after he is officially sworn in as president.

 A spokesman for the Trump transition team stated that the campaign was “difficult for Barron” and there was “sensitivity to pulling out a 10-year-old in the middle of the school year,” so the family decided that he would stay in NYC until at least the end of the school year.